Skip to main content

 If you aspire to work with children and young people in a primary school setting, this course will help you develop the professional knowledge and skills you need.
 To gain qualified teacher status (QTS) to become a primary school teacher, you will need to complete a PGCE qualification after completing this accelerated degree.
 This course also equips you to consider non-teaching roles in education and other areas of the children's workforce.

-*Percentage of graduates from this subject who are in work and/or further study within fifteen months of graduating (HESA Graduate Outcomes 2020/21, UK domiciled, other activities excluded).
+*95% of graduates from this course were in work or further study 15 months after graduation.
+(HESA Graduate Outcomes 21/22, UK Domiciled)

 95% Graduates employed*